EastEriq/LAST_ZWOASICamera/README.md

 # Installation and troubleshooting

-Upon simple connection of the camera, even without installing software, `dmesg` should show something like
+Upon simple connection of the camera, even without installing software, `dmesg -wH` should show something like
 ```
 [  +9.144051] usb 1-2: new high-speed USB device number 15 using xhci_hcd
 [  +0.149413] usb 1-2: New USB device found, idVendor=04b4, idProduct=6572